Professional wrestling strikes: Uppercut

 Properly speaking, an uppercut is a punch used in boxing that usually aims at the opponent's chin.
 It is, along with the hook and the overhand, one of the main punches that count in statistics as a "Power punch", while in wrestling, any close-fisted punch is considered an illegal attack.
 Therefore, it is an upward variant of a palm strike in execution.
 Usually seen performed by tall, heavy wrestlers like Kane and Goldust.

 Nevertheless, a close-fisted uppercut has been seen in wrestling from time to time usually meant as a "cheap shot".
 Extensively used by "Rowdy" Roddy Piper in that same matter.

 Punch

 An illegal attack using a simple close-fisted punch, normally to the stomach, lower back, or head of the opponent.
-Unlike most illegal attacks, punches almost never result in disqualification.
+Unlike most illegal attacks, punches almost never result in disqualification in North America.
 Instead, the referee simply admonishes the wrestler to stop, usually to no effect.
+In traditional-style European wrestling, if spotted by the referee, it usually results in a formal warning (such as the British "public warning", French "avertisement" or German yellow card) three of which bring disqualification - consequently in these territories heels go to great lengths to conceal punches from the referee and thus trigger major crowd heat when they succeed.

-Punches are often used by both heels and faces alike.
-However, when heels perform the strike either while the opponent is not expecting it, or while the referee is in some way distracted, it seems more devastating.
+In America, punches are often used by both heels and faces alike.
+When heels perform the strike either while the opponent is not expecting it, or while the referee is in some way distracted, it seems more devastating.

 Several boxing punches can be found in wrestling, such as jabs, straights, hooks and overhands.